Sustainable food system: Production decision-making

-In the food industry, especially in agriculture there has been a rise of problems towards the production of some food products.
+In the food industry, especially in agriculture, there has been a rise in problems toward the production of some food products.
 For instance, growing vegetables and fruits has become more expensive.
 It is difficult to grow some agricultural crops because some have a preferable climate condition for developing.
 There has also been an incline on food shortages as production has decreased.
-However, the world still produces enough food for the population but not everyone receives good quality food because it's not accessible to them since it depends on their location and/or income.
-In addition, the amount of overweight people has increased and there are about 2 billion people that are underfed worldwide.
+Though the world still produces enough food for the population, not everyone receives good quality food because it is not accessible to them, since it depends on their location and/or income.
+In addition, the number of overweight people has increased, and there are about 2 billion people that are underfed worldwide.
 This shows how the global food system lacks quantity and quality according to the food consumption patterns.

 A study estimated that "relocating current croplands to [environmentally] optimal locations, whilst allowing ecosystems in then-abandoned areas to regenerate, could simultaneously decrease the current carbon, biodiversity, and irrigation water footprint of global crop production by 71%, 87%, and 100%", with relocation only within national borders also having substantial potential.

-Policies, including policies that affect consumption may affect production-decisions, such as which foods are produced, to various degrees and in various indirect and direct ways.
-Individual studies have named several proposed options of such and the restricted website Project Drawdown has aggregated and preliminarily evaluated some of such measures.
+Policies, including ones that affect consumption, may affect production-decisions such as which foods are produced to various degrees and in various indirect and direct ways.
+Individual studies have named several proposed options of such and the restricted website Project Drawdown has aggregated and preliminarily evaluated some of these measures.